Mulwor/note-app/0_interview/on-english/REACT.md

 </details>

 <details>
-<summary>* Where is the component's state stored? - Где хранится состояние компонента?</summary>
+<summary>Where is the component's state stored? - Где хранится состояние компонента?</summary>

-...
+State can be managed using useState, useContext, useRef, or state managers like Redux and Zustand.

+If speaking about hooks, they are stored inside React's fiber tree.

+If speaking about state managers, they are in a global store outside React.

 </details>

 <details>
-<summary>* What's different Client Side Rendering vs. Server Side Rendering</summary>
+<summary>What's different Client Side Rendering vs. Server Side Rendering</summary>

-...
+1. SSR builds the page on the server and sends full HTML to the browser.
+CSR sends an empty HTML shell with JavaScript, and the browser builds the page on the client side.

+2. Bundle Size — SSR is smaller because the server handles some logic and doesn't send all JavaScript to the client.

+3. SEO — SSR has better SEO than CSR.

+4. SSR is used for e‑commerce, crypto, blogs, news.
+CSR is used for CRM, dashboards, where we don't need to manipulate data every second.

 </details>